JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Sankhayana_4.md

 14\.
 Of this (ceremony) it is also said,

 15\.
-'Desirous (of acquiring) for the hymns inexhaustible vigour, reverence, and also soundness, the _Ri_shis, by the power of their austerities, have discovered the Upâkarman.
+'Desirous (of acquiring) for the hymns inexhaustible vigour, reverence, and also soundness, the <i>Ri</i>shis, by the power of their austerities, have discovered the Upâkarman.

 16\. [^255].
 'Therefore a constant performer of the six kinds of works should, in order that his Mantras might be successful, perform the Upâkarman—so they say—if he wishes for success of his (holy) works.